Mickey Vernon: Coaching and managing

 Vernon's career as a coach and manager began during his 1960 stint on the staff of his longtime friend, Pirates' skipper Danny Murtaugh.

 The following year, in 1961, he returned to Washington when he was named manager of the expansion Senators in their first year of existence.
 Inheriting the name and home field of the 1901–1960 Washington franchise, now the Minnesota Twins, the expansion Senators were hastily constructed with an undercapitalized ownership, an MLB roster of castoff players, and an almost-nonexistent farm system.
 In Vernon's two full seasons at the helm, 1961 and 1962, the Senators lost a combined 201 games.
-They were 14–26 and last in the ten-team American League when Vernon was fired on May 21, 1963.
+They were 14–26 and last in the ten-team American League when Vernon was fired on May 21, 1963, and replaced by former Brooklyn Dodgers first baseman, and future Hall of Famer, Gil Hodges.
 He finished with a career record of 135–227, a .373 winning percentage.